Tutorial (Data "beaconization")

 About the XLSX template

-The first thing that needs to be done is to map/convert your metadata so that it follows the syntax of the provided XLSX file.
+The first thing you need to do is manually map/convert your metadata to match the syntax of the provided XLSX file, ensuring you fill it out accurately.

 Note